Frequently asked questions

 Yes, our course is open to adult learners, as long as you’re over 17, you are welcome to join.
 There is no entry test but we recommend you come to one of our open evenings, check the course content and visit the languages and levels webpage before booking a course to make sure you register for the appropriate level.

 No, every term is different and the content varies.
 We have three consecutive terms, which focus on all four skills (listening, speaking, reading and writing).
-To complete a full level, you need to attend all three consecutive terms.
+To complete a full level, you would normally attend all three consecutive terms.

-No, we don’t have assessments by the end of the term.
+No, we don’t have assessments at the end of the term.

-Students can join at the beginning of each term but please remember that the Winter term and Spring term are continuation of the Autumn term (except for the beginners intensive classes).
-If you are a complete beginner, we do not recommend you join after the start of the course, as it might be a bit difficult for you to catch up; however, if you have learnt the language before and are not a total beginner, you may join half way through.
-Please also look at the intensive beginners classes option as they start later in the year.
+You can join at the beginning of each term but please remember that the Winter term and Spring term are continuation of the Autumn term (except for the beginners intensive classes).
+If you are a complete beginner, we do not recommend you join after the start of the course.

 We offer an Open Evening before each term starts, if you are not sure about your level, please do come to our Open Evening; you’ll be able to have a chat with our tutor and find out your suitable level.

-If you can’t make it to the Open Evening, we can arrange a telephone assessment: one of our tutor will contact you and have a conversation so as to find your level.
-If you are willing to do a telephone assessment, please leave your contact details (email, phone number) and time availability.
+If you can’t make it to the Open Evening, we can arrange a telephone assessment: one of our tutors will contact you and have a conversation so as to identify your level.
+If you are willing to do a telephone assessment, please leave your contact details (name, email, phone number) and availability.

 The class size varies depending on the language and level studied, but we tend to have no more than 20 students per group.

 The course book focuses on European Portuguese but our tutor will also occasionally bring Brazilian material and point out any difference in the variants during classes.
 Students will be exposed to both European and Brazilian Portuguese.